Mammillaria luethyi: Taxonomy

 Mammillaria luethyi was the subject of a 44-year-long mystery.
 In April 1952, Norman Boke, a cactus expert and professor at the University of Oklahoma, stopped at Mrs Crosby's Hotel in Ciudad Acuña, Coahuila, and there discovered an unusual dwarf cactus with pink flowers growing in a 1 lb coffee can.
-A mining prospector had found a few specimens and given them to Mrs Crosby.
+A mining prospector had found a few specimens and given them to Esther Crosby.
 Intrigued, Boke photographed the cactus and sent the images to Ladislaus Cutak of the Missouri Botanical Garden for identification.
-Cutak, captivated by its unique features, contacted Mrs Crosby and obtained two specimens.
+Cutak, captivated by its unique features, contacted Crosby and obtained two specimens.
 They arrived in a poor condition due to the delay and fumigation at the Mexico-US border; Cutak photographed them, and they soon died.
 Although all that remained were photographs, the cactus was mentioned in eight publications between 1952 and 1995.

 For 44 years scientists could observe the mysterious cactus only in these photographs by Cutak (left) and Boke (right).

 In his 1952 publication, Cutak compared the plant to Turbinicarpus valdezianus, but refrained from placing it into any genus.
 He described it as "one of the tiniest and daintiest cacti in existence".
 Though he planned a trip to rediscover it in Mexico, no follow-up occurred.
-The first to publish the photographs, in 1959-61, was Curt Backeberg, who tentatively placed it in Neogomesia.
+The first to publish the photographs, in 1959-61, was the horticulturist Curt Backeberg, who tentatively placed it in Neogomesia.
 By the time Cutak photographed them, the plants had been deformed from improper growing conditions, which made it even more difficult to identify the genus.